-We pay our respects to the traditional Aboriginal people of this country, and acknowledge Aboriginal people, past, present and emerging, as the original natural resources managers of this land.
+We pay our respects to the traditional owners and custodians of the country we work within, and acknowledge Aboriginal people, past, present and emerging, as the original natural resources managers of this land.
 Aboriginal communities have a spiritual and customary living relationship with water in all its forms, through creation stories, use of water as a resource, and knowledge about sharing and conserving water.
 Aboriginal people have a holistic view to land, water and culture and see them as one, not in isolation of each other.
 At Rivers of Carbon we try to develop strong and meaningful relationships with Aboriginal people so that we can share our knowledge, combine our strengths, and together, care for the land and water that sustains us.

 Within the Rivers of Carbon team we prioritise personal relationships with local Aboriginal people living and working in our region.
 It is to these people that we look to for knowledgeable advice, culturally appropriate communication, and wisdom about who we need to talk to learn about areas of sacred significance.
 We also support Aboriginal people and businesses whenever we can, and look for practical, economic and emotional ways we can enable Aboriginal knowledge and voices can be heard throughout our work.
 As Rivers of Carbon continues to grow we are committing to providing more opportunities for Aboriginal voices and enterprise throughout all our activities.
 Some of the ways we will do this include:

 - Identifying Aboriginal communities in each of our regions and, wherever possible, facilitating their involvement, perspectives and input into projects.